Sarajevo: Film explores sniper allegations – DW – 10/24/2022

 In the film, Subasic speaks about receiving a report during the war about a Serbian volunteer who was captured during the hostilities.
 Subasic said that during the interrogation, the volunteer confirmed that there had been foreigners among the snipers.

-"I analyzed the information to the extent possible and wrote a summary, a conclusion that this was a new phenomenon on the Sarajevo battlefield, that this was about a specific type of enemy, about foreigners who are not real enemies in the war, the aggression against Bosnia, but they are a real danger," Subasic said in the film.
+"I analyzed the information to the extent possible and wrote a summary, a conclusion that this was a new phenomenon on the Sarajevo battlefield.
+This was about a specific type of enemy, about foreigners who are not real enemies in the war [...] but they are a real danger," Subasic said in the film.

 Snipers killed 225 people during the siege